longhorn/website/content/docs/1.7.0/deploy/important-notes/index.md

         pod-security.kubernetes.io/warn-version: latest
    	```

-### Introduction of Commandline Tool
+### Command Line Tool

-The longhornctl command-line tool was introduced in v1.7.0.
+The `longhornctl` command line tool was introduced in v1.7.0.
 It interacts with Longhorn by creating Kubernetes Custom Resources (CRs) and executing commands inside a dedicated Pod for in-cluster and host operations.
 Usage scenarios include installation, operations such as exporting replicas, and troubleshooting.
 For more information, please see [Command Line Tool (longhornctl)](../../advanced-resources/longhornctl/).

 ### Minimum XFS Filesystem Size